 I am taking a Digital Game-Based Learning course this semester, and so far it has been really interesting.
 We look at the ways that games can provide great learning opportunities.
 For a project, I had to create my own game.
 I had previously created a non-educational game in another class, so I built off of that one for my educational game.
 Play both games at the links below.

 I was looking through some Wired Campus articles from The Chronicle of Higher Education, and I found this one about some resources where you can learn computer programming.
 I have always wanted to learn more about computers, programming, web design, etc. Last Christmas break I learned HTML and CSS, so this year I think I'm going to delve into Python.
+I just signed up for the free Stanford University online course on Computer Science, and also the one for Cryptography.
+I'm pretty excited to start learning about these topics.
+Anyone wanna join me?

 In my Theories of Learning course (EDP610), we had to come up with our metaphor for learning in 250 words or less.
 I thought I would share mine and see what you all thought.
 Do you agree?
 What would you change in my metaphor?
 What metaphor comes to mind for you?

 This semester, as part of my Instructional Systems Design Master’s program, I am taking EDC 605: Distance Learning Research and Design.
 I’m really excited about taking this course, as I think it will greatly benefit the work I currently do in Online Ed.
 What I’m really interested in is one of the books that we are assigned: Face to Face Communication over the Internet: Emotions in a Web of Culture, Language and Technology, edited by Arvid Kappas and Nicole C. Kramer.
+I think this is a really interesting topic, as I had never really thought about how emotions and nonverbal communication could affect online F2F communication, using tools such as Skype and Adobe Connect.
+There are also several articles which discuss race and gender and how these affect communication online.
+I’m really excited to begin reading this book, and hopefully I will be able to write another blog post once I have begun reading the articles.

 With classes looming just around the corner, many of us are starting to think (and worry) about how we're going to afford our textbooks.
 This article shows many tips on how to get textbooks for good deals, or even for free!